-7.2015-1 Notes
+7. 2015-1 Notes

 On June 26, 2015, the Company completed the 2015-1 Debt Securitization.
 The 2015-1 Notes were issued by the 2015-1 Issuer, a wholly owned and consolidated subsidiary of the Company, and are secured by a diversified portfolio of the 2015-1 Issuer consisting primarily of first and second lien senior secured loans.
-The 2015-1 Debt Securitization was executed through a private placement of the 2015-1 Notes, consisting of \$160 million of Aaa/AAA Class A-1A Notes which bear interest at the three-month London Interbank Offered Rate ("LIBOR") plus 1.85%; \$40 million of Aaa/AAA Class A-1B Notes which bear interest at the three-month London Interbank Offered Rate ("LIBOR") plus 2.05% thereafter; \$27 million of Aaa/AAA Class A-1C Notes which bear interest at 3.75%; and \$46 million of Aa2 Class A-2 Notes which bear interest at the three month LIBOR plus 2.70%.
+The 2015-1 Debt Securitization was executed through a private placement of the 2015-1 Notes, consisting of \$160 million of Aaa/AAA Class A-1A Notes which bear interest at the three-month London Interbank Offered Rate ("LIBOR") plus 1.85%; \$40 million of Aaa/AAA Class A-1B Notes which bear interest at the three-month LIBOR plus 1.75% for the first 24 months and the three-month LIBOR plus 2.05% thereafter; \$27 million of Aaa/AAA Class A-1C Notes which bear interest at 3.75%; and \$46 million of Aa2 Class A-2 Notes which bear interest at the three month LIBOR plus 2.70%.
 The 2015-1 Notes were issued at par and are scheduled to mature on July 15, 2027.
 The Company received 100% of the preferred interests (the "Preferred Interests") issued by the 2015-1 Issuer on the closing date of the 2015-1 Debt Securitization in exchange for the Company's contribution to the Issuer of the initial closing date loan portfolio.
 The Preferred Interests do not bear interest and had a nominal value of \$125.9 million at closing.
-In connection with the contribution, the Company made customary representations, warranties and covenants to the 2015-1 Issuer in the Preferred Interests were eliminated in consolidated financial statements.
+In connection with the contribution, the Company made customary representations, warranties and covenants to the 2015-1 Issuer in the purchase agreement.
+The Class A-1A, Class A-1B and Class A-2 Notes are included in the December 31, 2016 consolidated financial statements.
 The Preferred Interests were eliminated in consolidation.